Skip to Content

 Employers and employees can work together with Access to Work to ensure that reasonable adjustments are made to accommodate the needs of people with hearing loss, making the workplace more inclusive and accessible.

 The scheme plays a huge role in helping people with disabilities overcome barriers to employment and maintain their jobs successfully.
 To access the scheme, individuals typically need to meet certain eligibility criteria related to their disability or health condition, be in paid employment or about to start a job and live in England, Scotland, or Wales.
-The level of support and funding provided may vary depending on individual circumstances.

 Employers should note you shouldn’t ask employees about their hearing loss during a job interview.
 Once a successful candidate has been chosen any disability or health condition that could impact their work can be discussed.